lorenanda/lorenanda.github.io/_posts/2022-07-10-mathjax-katex.md

 ---
-title: How use math equations in Docusaurus
+title: How to use math equations in Docusaurus
 description: Learn how to convert MathJax for Jekyll to KaTeX for Docusaurus for using math equations in text.
 tags: [docusaurus, jekyll, markdown, tutorials]
 ---